Viasat Internet in South Carolina at a Glance

 Viasat Satellite Internet in South Carolina

 Viasat provides satellite internet service across South Carolina using its advanced ViaSat-2 and ViaSat-3 satellite constellation.
 Unlike cable or fiber providers that require physical infrastructure running to each home, Viasat beams internet directly from orbit to a small dish installed on your roof.
 This makes it available virtually everywhere in South Carolina, from the Blue Ridge foothills, the Midlands, and the Lowcountry coast with its barrier islands.
-South Carolina's rural Pee Dee region and western mountain foothills lack the broadband access found in the Charleston and Greenville metros, and Viasat fills that critical gap by delivering broadband speeds without needing a single mile of cable or fiber.
+South Carolina's rural Pee Dee region and western mountain foothills lack the broadband access found in the Charleston and Greenville metros.
+Viasat fills that critical gap by delivering broadband speeds without needing a single mile of cable or fiber.

 Viasat has invested heavily in its next-generation satellite fleet, with the ViaSat-3 constellation delivering significantly more capacity than previous generations.
 For South Carolina residents, this means faster speeds and more consistent performance, particularly with the new Unleashed plan lineup.
 These contract-free plans offer unlimited data, a major shift from Viasat's earlier offerings that had priority data thresholds.
-South Carolina's I-95 corridor divides the state's broadband haves from have-nots, with the rural Pee Dee east of the interstate significantly underserved, which makes Viasat's expanding capacity especially impactful here.
+South Carolina's I-95 corridor divides the state's broadband haves from have-nots, with the rural Pee Dee east of the interstate significantly underserved.
+Which makes Viasat's expanding capacity especially impactful here.

 Viasat Internet Plans in South Carolina